 Data Flow

-BigBrotr’s six services are independent processes that share a PostgreSQL database.
+BigBrotr’s eight services are independent processes that share a PostgreSQL database.
 There is no direct communication between services.
 Data flows through the database: one service writes, another reads.

 Relay Lifecycle